siht/django_compose/README.md

 contains external files that application doesn't need like requirements.txt

 ## var
-contains external files that provides data
+contains external files that provides data like a sql directory

 # Settings
-you need to change the vars PROJECT_NAME with the name of the main directory that contains the structure mentioned before, thats all.
+you need to change the vars PROJECT_NAME on every dockerfile with the name of the main directory that contains the structure mentioned before, thats all.

 # How to run